 The HAC envisions that this initiative would assist in the post war economic development of the country whilst creating appropriate awareness on the topic of Halal standards and ensuring the fulfilment of a reasonable constitutional right for people from diverse backgrounds to act upon their respective conscience in making important personal decisions.

-"Halal Accreditation Council is committed to meet client satisfaction through strong compliance to HAC halal standards and guidelines and continual improvement in the quality of halal compliance certification service"
+"Halal Accreditation Council is committed to meet client satisfaction through strong compliance to HAC halal standards, guidelines, legal and other applicable requirements including continual improvement in the quality of halal compliance certification service"

 Halal Accreditation Council is committed to maintaining an effective quality management system through the active involvement of all employees and to continually improve it.